EMGauss: Continuous Slice-to-3D Reconstruction via Dynamic Gaussian Modeling in Volume Electron Microscopy: Results

 \textbf{Results on xy-slices.} We evaluate all the methods on the xy-slice images, as shown in Figure~\ref{fig:iso}, Figure \ref{fig:iso_fib}, and Table~\ref{tab:iso}.
 In Figure \ref{fig:iso} and Figure \ref{fig:iso_fib}, compared with CycleGAN-IR and EMDiffuse, our method can generate more high-quality images that are closer to the GT images.
 The generated images from CycleGAN-IR contain some structures that do not belong to the GT images, which not only leads to a loss in image metrics but also more easily affects the results of subsequent 3D reconstruction.
 The images generated by EMDiffuse exhibit relatively obvious artifacts, with details and structures significantly differing from the ground truth images.
 This is because the training and testing domains of this method are different: the training set used downsampled xz/yz-slice images, causing the structural details on the test set to resemble those of the downsampled images.
 This severely degrades the quality of the generated images and poses difficulties for subsequent 3D reconstruction.
 Our method avoids the use of xz/yz slices and instead performs continuous modeling directly on xy-slices, thereby avoiding the problem of differing training and testing domains.
 Compared with the other two baseline methods, the images generated by our method contain neither extraneous structures nor blurry details, thus achieving higher image metrics and facilitating the downstream 3D reconstruction process.

-\paragraph{Results on xz/yz-slices.} We also test all the methods on xz/yz-slices, as shown in Figure \ref{fig:iso_xz}.
-It can be seen that, though trained on the xz/yz-slices, EMDiffuse and CycleGAN-IR still generate xz/yz-slices with significant artifacts.
-This indicates that the downsampled xz/yz-slices have significant differences from the original slice, thus methods based on it are not able to generate satisfying results.
-Instead, though our method is trained directly on xy-slices, thanks to the 3D continuous deformation field, our model is capable of modeling the continuous deformation of the volume, and therefore can generate smoother and realistic results.
+\paragraph{Results on xz/yz-slices.} We further evaluate all methods on reconstructed \textit{xz}/\textit{yz} slices, as shown in Figure~\ref{fig:iso_xz}.
+Although EMDiffuse~\cite{emdiffuse} and CycleGAN-IR~\cite{cycleganir} are trained using \textit{xz}/\textit{yz} slices, the generated results still exhibit noticeable artifacts and structural inconsistencies.
+This suggests that the downsampled \textit{xz}/\textit{yz} slices differ substantially from the original slices, making it difficult to accurately model the underlying volumetric structure.
+In contrast, although our method is trained only on \textit{xy} slices, the proposed 3D continuous deformation field enables the model to capture coherent volumetric deformation across the entire volume.
+As a result, our method produces smoother and more realistic reconstructions on the \textit{xz}/\textit{yz} views.